 12. Business Analytics Enables Organization to Understand their Competitors Better

-Business analytics enables organizations to conduct competitor analysis to better gauge what their peers are up to, what their strengths and weaknesses are, what are their future plans, etc. This data enables them to understand how to create a business strategy that will outcompete their contemporaries.
+Business analytics enables organizations to conduct competitor analysis to better gauge what their peers are up to, what their strengths and weaknesses are, what are their future plans, etc. It enables them to understand how to create a business strategy, business wire that will outcompete their contemporaries.

 Evolution of Business Analytics